OliverGray03/cult_classics/README.md

 # Deployment
+## Local Deployment
+The below requirements will need to be set up before deployomg the project
+- First ensure the following are set up on your chosen IDE:
+    - PIP3 Python package installer
+    - Python 3.6
+    - Git version control
+- Secondly you will need an account with Stripe to allow online payments.

+To set the project up locally you can follow the following steps:
+    1. Navigate to the repository - cult_classics
+    2. Click the code dropdown button, ensure the HTTPS tab is selected in the dropdown and copy the url.
+    3. In your IDE navigate to the desired directory.
+    4. Open the terminal and enter the following code: git clone https://github.com/Tawnygoody/Tarmachan.git
+        - Note: Alternatively you can select the "Download Zip" option from the dropdown menu, and extract the zip file to your chosen directory within your IDE.
+    5. To install the required dependencies needed to run the application type the following into the terminal: pip3 install -r requirements.txt
+    6. Environment variables will then need to be set up.
+This can be done in a couple of ways:
+        - Create an env.py file in the root directory, and ensure that it is added to the .gitignore file so that secret keys aren't published to github.
+Add to the following code to the the env.py file:
+            -   import os
+  os.enviorn["DEVELOPMENT"] = True
+  os.environ["SECRET_KEY"] = "Your Secret Key"
+  os.environ["STRIPE_PUBLIC_KEY"] = "Your Stripe Public Key"
+  os.environ["STRIPE_SECRET_KEY"] = "Your Stripe Secret Key"
+  os.environ["STRIPE_WH_SECRET"] = "Your Stripe WH Secret Key"
+        - Set the environment variables with your IDE settings (if available):
+            - Key | Value
+              DEVELOPMENT| True
+              SECRET_KEY | your secret key
+              STRIPE_PUBLIC_KEY | your stripe public key
+              STRIPE_SECRET_KEY | your stripe secret key
+              STRIPE_WH_SECRET | your stripe WH secret key
+            - Your stripe variables can be located on your stripe dashboard.
+            - You can generate a secret key at [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/)
+    7. To set up the database you will need to migrate the database models.
+To do so type the following into the terminal:
+          - python3 manage.py makemigrations
+            python3 manage.py migrate
+    8. To load the product fixtures into the database type the following into the terminal:

+## Deployment to Heroku

 # Credits
 - Code Institutes Boutique Ado project was used as inspiration and the underlining building blocks of the projects.